chraibi/chraibi.github.io/_posts/2016-10-25-JuPedSim_getstarted.md

 **Visualization of the results**

 - Open `jpsvis`[^1] and visualize the trajectory-file.
-- Next time I will show how to work with jpsvis.
+- Next time I will show how to work with `jpsvis`.

 **Questions**